Heatblur-Simulations/f-4e-manual/src/systems/radar.md

-Using the Aspect knob the WSO can provide an [AIM-7](../stores/air_to_air/aim_7.md) with a simulated Doppler signal rather than the actual return signal to set the desired target speedgate for the missile.
-Once a Sparrow has been tuned, the NOSE, TAIL, FWD, and AFT options may be applied to set the speedgate with respect to the expected target Doppler for the intercept.
-Once launched the speedgate unlocks and sweeps the narrowly applied frequency of this simulated Doppler value.
+Using the Aspect knob the WSO can provide an [AIM-7](../stores/air_to_air/aim_7.md) with a simulated Doppler signal rather than the actual return signal to set the desired target speed-gate for the missile.
+Once a Sparrow has been tuned, the NOSE, TAIL, FWD, and AFT options may be applied to set the speed-gate with respect to the expected target Doppler for the intercept.
+Once launched the speed-gate unlocks and sweeps the narrowly applied frequency of this simulated Doppler value.
 The WIDE option is available to permit the missile to search the full doppler spectrum for the target, rather than the limited width band set here.

-With the application of NOSE, FWD, or TAIL on the Aspect knob, the target's aspect angle, alitude, and target heading are displayed in the upper right corner of the DSCG scopes in lieu of the range rate.
+With the application of NOSE, FWD, or TAIL on the Aspect knob, the target's aspect angle, altitude, and target heading are displayed in the upper right corner of the DSCG scopes in lieu of the range rate.
 Aspect angle is selected by positioning the Aspect knob to FWD, with right aspect values being positive (000 through 180) and left aspect negative (000 through -180).
 NOSE provides target